sahlas/brackets-crjs/README.md

 ## Change Log
 * 3/8/13 - updates and refactoring in main.js and node/ComplexityReportDomain.js
 * 3/13/13 - added help documentation and polished up the report display and condensed README.md
+* 3/22/13 - moved to new repository brackets-crjs